This Great Man.

 Gifted with one of the most magnificent voices ever to be heard, Linda Ronstadt knew how to use it, as well.
 A vibrant performer with great presence, as is well-documented in the above vids.
 Can’t fault her material, either; she covered the likes of Emitt Rhodes, Warren Zevon, and Buddy Holly, to name just a few.
 A remarkable vocalist.

-An introduction to some of the musical goings-on way back in the 1980s.
-We have: The Vapors, Falco, Eddy Grant, Dead or Alive, XTC, Lene Lovich, Echo and the Bunnymen, Paul Young, Bryan Adams, Lloyd Cole, Fiction Factory, Dream Academy, Crowded House, Split Enz, Squeeze, Tears for Fears, and The Housemartins.
-Some of these performances are not, strictly speaking, from the 80s, but that decade claims all of the hits above during the time it held sway.
+An introduction to some of the provocative musical goings-on way back in the 1980s.
+We have: The Vapors, Falco, Eddy Grant, Peter Schilling, Dead or Alive, Wang Chung, The Alarm, XTC, Lene Lovich, Pete Shelley, Echo and the Bunnymen, Paul Young, Bryan Adams, Human League, Simple Minds, Pet Shop Boys, Lloyd Cole, Fiction Factory, Psychedelic Furs, Orchestral Manoeuvers in the Dark, Dream Academy, Crowded House, Split Enz, Squeeze, Tears for Fears, and The Housemartins.